-A function is a rule transforms that inputs from one set to outputs in another set.
+A function is a rule that transforms inputs from one set to outputs in another set.

-Saying that $f: X \to Y$ is a function means that f is a rule that transforms inputs in X to outputs in Y. The set X is called the domain of f and the set Y is called the codomain of f.
+Writing $f: X \to Y$ means that f is a function that transforms inputs in X to outputs in Y.

+The set X is called the domain of f and the set Y is called the codomain of f.